pacmenDE/openwrt_MT7688_loragw_pkt_forwarder/README.md

 f:)
 The configuration files for packet_forwarder are located here
-    (vi is just installed on the firmware)
+    (vi is just installed with the firmware)

     /bin/usr/packet_forwarder